 Until this point, all things created so far have been inorganic, without life.
 In verse 11, God does something that rarely stirs a thought, even in Christians.
 God creates life.
 Not only that, but a life that is a specific type of life - vegetation.
 Since there is nothing on earth with which to compare it, any observer might just be thinking, "Well, that's nice."
 But looking closer, we see part of the plan of God.
 This life is complete with the means to produce fruit and with seeds to reproduce after its kind with no mention of a purpose for them.
 And, for some reason, it grows out of the land.
 What we can't see is the preparation for another kind of living orgnism to follow.
-But, it was a good end to the third day.
+Today we know that plants produce oxygen and take in carbon dioxide to live, but an observer would not be able to physically see that.
+Anyway, it was a good end to the third day.

 Next, in verse 14 we get a bit of an explanation about why something was done.
 God created lights in the "expanse of the sky", and then explained that they were not only to separate the day from the night, but to also mark the seasons, days and years - whatever they are.
 Our mythical observer might respond with, "What are seasons and years?
 What purpose do they serve?"
 Now these lights were the stars we see at night, but also the sun and the moon.
 We know now what they are, but try to imagine the plan in God's mind, knowing the end of His plan from the beginning.
 This is a good end to the fourth day.